gix-mkrspc/gix-mkrfridays-iot/README.md

 ---
 ## Software Setup

-To make the process easier, you don't need to assemble everything while you set up the software.
-You just need to plug your servo to the NodeMCU.
-You can then attach them to the box after the software is setup successfully.
+To make the process easier, you don't need to assemble everything while you set up the software. **You just need to plug your servo to the NodeMCU.** After the software is setup successfully you can then attach them to the box.

 *Prerequisites*
 - working WiFi, you know the SSID(name) & password